sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

     // ...
 ```

+I had to replace this configuration in the final version of my code, but if you like you can see it [here](https://github.com/sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/tree/00d0f3af34ad85d719d877ac56eae749b6f8d137).

 ### Versioning with ASP.NET Core’s Built-in Approach

 As APIs evolve, different versions start to co-exists.
 There are different versioning strategies: